-Read on to find out how Shop Suki, a successful eCommerce grocery business on Shopify, used Order Tagger to automate their fulfillment processes and save time.
+Read on to find out how Shop Suki, a successful eCommerce grocery business on Shopify, used SC Order Tags & Flows to automate their fulfillment processes and save time.

 For Shop Suki founder, Jennica Chiang, running a successful eCommerce grocery business was not something she initially set out to do.
 But when the world abruptly shut down in March 2020 in response to the coronavirus pandemic, the opportunity suddenly presented itself.